yfyuan01/zejiang-unsw.github.io/README.md

 ## Publications
+* MCqueen: a benchmark for multimodal conversational query rewrite.
+**Yifei Yuan**, Chen Shi, Runze Wang, Liyi Chen, Feijun Jiang, Yuan You, Wai Lam.
+*Proceedings of the 2022 Conference on Empirical Methods in Natural Language Processing.*

 * Sentiment Analysis of Fashion Related Posts in Social Media.
 **Yifei Yuan** and Wai Lam.
 *Proceedings of the 15th ACM International Conference on Web Search and Data Mining, 2022.*